cmuth001/Zylotech-Data-Engineer-Assessment/README.md

    https://reqres.in/api/users?page=3
    https://reqres.in/api/users?page=4
 ```
-And below is an example of what a single endpoint data(json), page=1, look like.
+And below is the sample JSON response from the endpoint API when parameter, page=1:
 ```
 {
    "page":1,